 This post may contain affiliate links.

-It’s the end of the week and you’re exhausted.
-And yet, you look at your to-do list and see that most of it has been left unfinished.
+Time blocking is a powerful tool if you regularly find that it’s the end of the week and you’re exhausted; and yet, you look at your to-do list and see that most of it has been left unfinished.
 What?!
 You’ve been busy all week, how could so much be left undone?

 That’s the problem with to-do lists.
 They’re all dream and no do.
 Yes, you intend to get all of it done but without a plan, it is incredibly easy to lose track of time and let your whole week slip away from you.

 But I have a way for you to knock out that list and get more done than you ever thought possible.
 All it takes is a little pre-planning.

 I’m talking about time blocking.
 Time blocking is essentially your to-do list with reworked with actionability.
 You take your priority tasks and give them a specific timeslot in your week that you intend on doing them.
 This allows you to see right off if you have overestimated how much you can do in a week, as well as allowing you to give yourself a plan of attack.
 When you plan it, you are more likely to do it.

 Time blocking also allows you to be more efficient by cutting down on the time you take figuring out what you are going to do next.
 All you need to do is look at your calendar to know what your next task should be.

 To effectively time block you’re going to need a few things.
 First, is a planner/calendar that you will be able to reference regularly.
 I know a lot of people that use day planners or design pages in their bullet journal.